We have a small herd of eight nanny goats that live in our yard in the centre of the Farm.

-The two breeds of goats here at the farm are Toggenburgs and Anglo-Nubians.
-It is easy to distinguish between them: the Toggenburgs have upright ears and a slightly concave facial profile, while the Anglo-Nubians have a curved ‘Roman’ nose and long drooping ears.
-Some of the young goats are a cross between the two breeds.
+We have two different breeds of goat in our herd: Toggenburgs and Anglo Nubians.
+It is easy to distinguish between them: the two Toggenburgs have small upright ears and a slightly concave facial profile, while the five Anglo Nubians have a curved ‘Roman’ nose and long drooping ears.

 A male goat is called a billy, a female is called a nanny, and baby goats are called kids.
+All the adult goats at Surrey Docks Farm are nannies.
 Both females and males have horns, but often these have been removed for safety reasons.
 In bearded breeds, both sexes can also have beards.

 Goats are reared mainly for meat and milk (from which goats cheese is also made) and sometimes also their hides and hair are used.

-Here at Surrey Docks Farm, they are kept mainly for breeding and meat, which is sold here when available.
+Here at Surrey Docks Farm, they are bred mainly for meat, which is sold in our farm shop when available.
 Most importantly however, the goats provide some of the best animal interaction and entertainment!